debl9/Honours_glinternet/README.md

 ### Significant Variables selected via GLINTERNET

 For the full table of [coefficients](https://github.com/debl9/Honours_glinternet/blob/master/Rcodes/full_coefs.csv).
-Below is a snippet of the significantly large main effects and interactions with magnitude exceeding 0.05.
+Below is a snippet of the large main effects and interactions that has coefficients exceeding 0.05 in magnitude.

 - Main Effects